Unity-Technologies/com.unity.netcode.gameobjects/testproject/Assets/Tests/Runtime/MultiprocessRuntime/readme.md

 ```

-## How to run a test locally
+## How to run a test
-Test players need to be built first to test locally.
-Integration with CI should do this automatically.
+**Local**: Test players need to be built first to test locally.

+**Automated**: Integration with CI should do this automatically.

 ![](readme-ressources/Building-Player.jpg)

-Then run the tests.
+Then run the tests from Unity's test runner.

-Performance tests should only be run from external processes (not from editor).
-This way the server code will run in a build, just as much as client code.
+Note that performance tests should be run from external processes (not from editor).
+This way the server code will run in a build, just as much as client code, for more realistic test results.

 ![](readme-ressources/Multiprocess.jpg)